-Most Affordable Cities in the UK
+Most Affordable Cities in the UK in 2026

 The Top Contenders for Affordability